Lauren Sanchez: Meet the Emmy-winning anchor who said yes to becoming Jeff Bezos’ fiancée

 – How much was Lauren Sanchez’s engagement ring?

-Jeff Bezos proposed to his now-fiancée Lauren Sanchez with a 20 to 30 carat cushion-cut pink diamond ring, which is estimated to be worth USD 2.5 million.
+Jeff Bezos proposed to his now-fiancée Lauren Sanchez with a 20 to 30 carat cushion-cut pink diamond ring, which is estimated to be worth USD 2.5 million (INR 20,80,47,875 .

 – Where is Lauren Sanchez originally from?